In this recipe you’ll make pad thai from scratch, as well as the tamarind paste that serves as the base for the pad thai sauce.

 - Add to the tamarind paste the lime juice, chili garlic sauce, fish sauce, coconut aminos, sunflower butter and garlic powder.
 Mix sauce thoroughly with a fork or mixer.

-- Chop up cilantro and green onions and put aside
+- Chop up the cilantro and green onions and put aside.

-- Scramble 6 eggs in a pan on medium heat with 1 tablespoon of coconut oil.
-Once done, set aside.
+- Scramble 6 eggs in a large pan on medium heat with 1 tablespoon of coconut oil.
+Once done, transfer to a small bowl and set aside.

-- Boil water and add 1 teaspoon salt.
-Once water is boiling add the rice noodles, stirring often until cooked through.
+- Boil a large pot of water and add 1 teaspoon salt.
+Once the water is boiling add the rice noodles, stirring often until cooked through.
+If you want your noodles to be al dente, cook them for slightly less time than is indicated on the package.
 Remove and strain.

 - Put the noodles back in the pot.

-- Pour 1 cup of the pad thai sauce into cooked noodles and stir until sauce is mixed in and distributed evenly.
+- Pour 1 cup of the pad thai sauce into the cooked noodles and stir until the sauce is mixed in and distributed evenly.

-- Serve on a plate and then add garnish of fresh cilantro, green onions, scrambled eggs, bean sprouts, shrimp and additional lime wedges.
+- Serve your sauced noodles on a plate and then add fresh cilantro, green onions, scrambled eggs, bean sprouts, shrimp and additional lime wedges.